microsoft/MLOpsPython/docs/getting_started.md

 Great, you now have the build pipeline setup, you can either manually trigger it or it gets automatically triggered everytime there is a change in the master branch.
 The pipeline performs linting, unit testing, builds and publishes an **ML Training Pipeline** in an **ML Workspace**

+**Note:** The building pipeline contains disabled steps to build and publish ML pipelines using R to train a model.
+Enable these steps if you want to play with this approcah.
+For the pipeline training a model with R on Databricks you have to manually create a Databricks cluster and attach it to the ML Workspace as a compute (Values DB_CLUSTER_ID and DATABRICKS_COMPUTE_NAME variables shoud be specified).

 ### 7. Train the Model